Bill Pecota: Atlanta Braves

 In 65 plate appearances, Pecota batted .323 for the 104-win Braves.
 Backing up Mark Lemke, Terry Pendleton and David Justice, Pecota logged 80.2 innings on the field without committing an error.
 He reached the post season for the only time in his career.
 In the 1993 National League Championship Series against the Philadelphia Phillies, Pecota went 1-for-3 with a run scored in game one.

 In 1994, Pecota saw most of his playing time at third base, though he almost earned a third opportunity to pitch.
-In a fifteeninning marathon with the Phillies, manager Bobby Cox had used all of his position players.
-Had the game gone on to a sixteenth inning, his intention was to use starting pitcher John Smoltz in left field and have Pecota pitch.
+In a 15-inning marathon with the Phillies, manager Bobby Cox had used all of his position players.
+Had the game gone on to a 16th inning, his intention was to use starting pitcher John Smoltz in left field and have Pecota pitch.
 Instead, relief pitcher Mike Stanton successfully bunted Deion Sanders home from third with the winning run to end the game.
 They were 68-46, six games back in the National League East when the player strike ended the season and ended Pecota's chance of making the post season a second time.